ccding/go-rproxy/README.md

 go-rproxy is a transport layer reverse proxy speaking TCP and TLS.

-A general usecase is that it accepts TLS/HTTPS requests and forward them to the backend server as TCP/HTTP requests.
+A general usecase is that it accepts TLS/HTTPS requests and forwards them to the backend server as TCP/HTTP requests.
 This helps software engineers to make their TCP-based applications have TLS interfaces without modifying their applications.

-Another usecase is that it acts as a transport layer proxy to help debugging the API between clients and servers.
+Another usecase is that it acts as a transport layer proxy to help debugging the API between clients and the server.

 In general, go-rproxy accepts TCP/TLS requests from clients and sends TCP/TLS requests to the server, in any combination, say TCP->TCP, TCP->TLS, TLS-TCP,